TL;DR

 Key Features of Zoom Contact Center:

-• Unified Agent Experience: Agents use the familiar Zoom application to deal with all interactions.
-This includes voice, chat, SMS, and video.
-They can also work together with internal experts, all within one interface.
+• Unified Agent Experience: Agents use the familiar Zoom client to deal with all contact center calls.
+This lessens the need for separate applications.
+This can also shorten training time.

 Pros: